The 25 Beauty Habits You Need to Get into Now

 And because it’s so good at doing its job fending off damage, skin can take a fair amount of battering before it gives us any visual clues that it’s vulnerable.
 That means it can often cheerfully be chemical exfoliated to within an inch of its life and continue to look glowing and healthy every day- until suddenly it doesn’t.

-Because although damage may take a while to show up, when we over-do it with the chemical peels/exfoliators/retinols we can quite easily damage skin’s natural protective barrier (pretty much the biggest way skin keeps itself healthy).
+Because although the damage may take a while to show up, when we overdo it with the chemical peels/exfoliators/retinols we can quite easily damage skin’s natural protective barrier (pretty much the biggest way skin keeps itself healthy).

 Instead, do yourself (and your skin) a solid and introduce new products slowly, don’t over-exfoliate (once or twice a week is enough), and keep an eye out for any ingredients which seem to sensitise your skin.

 And since symptoms of sensitivity can sometimes be quite hard to spot, here are some of the most common ones: redness, flaking, discomfort, dryness, small bumps under the skin that look a little like breakouts but never come to a head, itching or redness.